 Yoko was born and raised in Japan.
 She moved to the United States in December 2001.
 While she was in Japan, she dedicated her spare time to the volunteer organization Soroptimist International America Japan Region Venture Club.
 She served as a board member, vice chairperson and the chairperson for several years.
 Yoko has worked with the elderly, the disabled, homeless people and battered women.
 Through this work, she became aware that many serious social issues were being overlooked by society.
 After immigrating to San Francisco, she earned a B.A. in Psychology from San Francisco State University.
 In school, Yoko became increasingly concerned with the cruelty of the U.S. prison system and with racism in the U.S. Before joining Death Penalty Focus, she volunteered her time helping vulnerable youth both in public and private school settings in San Francisco.
 In her private life, she loves hiking, reading books and listening to music.

-As the Program Coordinator of Death Penalty Focus, David helps facilitate the organization’s various projects and is primarily responsible for its Youth Outreach Program.
-Before joining Death Penalty Focus, David earned his M.A. in the History of the United States and the History of Ideas at San Francisco State University, with special emphases on the histories of race, class, and capitalism in the US.
+As the Director of Community Outreach and Education, David manages DPF's programs, including Justice Advocates, California Crime Victims for Alternatives to the Death Penalty, Law Enforcement Outreach, Youth Outreach, and a network of more than 80,000 supporters.
+Before joining DPF, David earned his M.A. in US History and the History of Ideas at San Francisco State University, with special emphases on the histories of race, class, and capitalism in the US.
 During his time at SF State, David also coordinated a tutoring center that focused on the academic success of students from first-generation and other underrepresented backgrounds.
-He currently lives in Oakland and enjoys learning about the diversity of experience offered by life in the Bay Area.
+He currently lives in Oakland and enjoys learning about everything that life in the Bay Area has to offer.